Frequently Asked Questions

 Is therapy for me?

 During change or loss times, we also have an opportunity to reassess our identity and way of life.
-It is helpful to have a sounding board and someone to give you objective advice, which is what therapy should be.
+It is helpful to have a sounding board and someone to give you an objective view – and in the case of CBT (see below) practical skills – in a professional, confidential setting, which is what therapy should be about.